pencil-labs/quill/README.md

   </a>
 </p>

-[Quill](https://quilljs.com/) is a modern rich text editor built for compatibility and extensibility.
-It was created by [Jason Chen](https://twitter.com/jhchen) and [Byron Milligan](https://twitter.com/byronmilligan) and actively maintained by [Slab](https://slab.com).
+[QuillJS](https://quilljs.com/) is a modern rich text editor built for compatibility and extensibility.
+It was created by [Jason Chen](https://twitter.com/jhchen) and [Byron Milligan](https://twitter.com/byronmilligan) and open sourced by Salesforce.

-To get started, check out [https://quilljs.com/](https://quilljs.com/) for documentation, guides, and live demos!
+To get started, check out the [Quill](https://quilljs.com/) website for documentation, guides, and live demos!

 ## Quickstart